 Housing analysts say more housing units need to be built to keep up with population growth, and they are right, to an extent.
 Yes, today’s population is increasing much more quickly than construction is able to keep up.
 However, they fail to acknowledge the excess building which took place decades ago.

-Of note, one obstacle is holding builders back from starting more units, particularly multi-family units.
-Over-restrictive zoning laws have led to airtight markets in desirable areas.
+In particular, over-restrictive zoning laws have led to airtight markets in desirable areas.
 San Francisco is a prime example of zoning regulations run amok.
 There, the resulting building crunch has caused prices to increase far beyond the reach of most residents, causing a rental crisis that continues to make national headlines.

 For construction to reach its full potential, zoning will have to lift.
 This is particularly true for high demand areas.
 These coincide with parts of the state that experience the strongest job performance, like San Francisco, San Jose, San Diego and parts of Los Angeles.